Is Murfreesboro a Good Place to Live?

 Foodies will likely spend a lot of time visiting Nashville because it's well-known for its southern cuisine and barbecue.
 However, Murfreesboro residents have plenty of delicious options closer to home.
 Carmen's Taqueria offers live music, margaritas, and excellent tacos and chimichangas.
 Try The Alley on Main for succulent steaks or fried pork chop with homemade gravy.
 Gyro Tabouli offers authentic Mediterranean foods like hummus and falafel.

 Those just getting started when the sun falls will have plenty of outlets for low-light fun.
+Residents can find plenty of live entertainment and nightlife near all of Murfreesboro's best neighborhoods.
 Hop Springs Beer Park is a great place to relax with friends while listening to music.
-Liquid Smoke is a lounge with a little of something for everyone.
-The facility provides areas for dog lovers, cigar smokers, hookah, and pinball.
 Those looking for a friendly challenge might enjoy trying Murfreesboro Escape Rooms.

 Murfreesboro offers fairly warm weather most of the year.
-However, residents do not tend to experience the scorching hot temperatures common in other southern communities.
+However, residents do not tend to experience as hot temperatures as other southern communities.
 The hottest month of the year is July, with an average high of 89.3 ºF.
 Compare this to the U.S. average of 85.8 ºF.
 On the other hand, the coldest month of the year is January, with lows averaging around 25.3 ºF.

 June through August of each year can bring average hot temperatures, or above about 86 ºF.
 December, January, and February are the only months when the average temperature is below freezing.
 That leaves about six months out of each year when the weather outside can be fairly pleasant.